danielburgess/Marvelous-SFC-EN/Tools/Readme.txt

 SaveTool - This is a tool I created so I could use it to quickly backup and switch between different SRM files.

-Crappy Source Code is included for MBuild, ScriptCompare, and SaveTool.
-(It'll get better...)
-I'll be releasing updates to these tools as time goes on, I suppose.

 ================
 Excluded Tools: